-1. At its fifty-third session, the Working Party on Inland Water Transport requested the secretariat to circulate a questionnaire aimed at collecting information on implementing the fourth revised edition of the European Code for Inland Waterways (CEVNI 4) (ECE/TRANS/SC.3/183, para.
+2. At its fifty-third session, the Working Party on Inland Water Transport requested the secretariat to circulate a questionnaire aimed at collecting information on implementing the fourth revised edition of the European Code for Inland Waterways (CEVNI 4) (ECE/TRANS/SC.3/183, para.
 13).
-Reproduced below is an updated version of the original CEVNI Status document (ECE/TRANS/SC.3/2011/7) including new responses from Belgium and Lithuania (ECE/TRANS/SC.3/2012/15) and further responses to the CEVNI questionnaire (ECE/TRANS/SC.3/WP.3/2010/1) received by the secretariat from Austria, Hungary and Romania.
+Reproduced below is an updated version of the original CEVNI Status document (ECE/TRANS/SC.3/2011/7) including new responses from Croatia and Belarus.

 II.
-Implementation of CEVNI by member States and River Commission
+Implementation of CEVNI by member States and River Commissions